openzerotrust/.github/profile/README.md

 You can also visit our [official blog](https://blog.neuvector.com/article) where you can find interesting articles, news and anouncements.

-If you have some comments and would like to reach out or get involved in the project you can also visit our [chat group]().
+If you have some comments and would like to reach out or get involved in the project you can also visit our [chat group](slack.rancher.io) #ozt.